tnichols217/notes/AIQS 100/Thi Bui - The Best We Could Do.md

 - They all chillin in the camp
 - Bo gets left behind because tuberculosis, but turns out fine and leaves later
+- Dad reunites after a while
+- all happy happy in a murican home
 -